 Conflicts/Affiliates.
 The underwriters and their affiliates may in the future provide various investment banking, commercial banking and other financial services for us and the selling stockholders for which they may in the future receive customary fees.
-In addition, the underwriters and their affiliates may own, now or in the future, equity or equity-like securities of us, our affiliates or the selling stockholders.
+In addition, certain of the underwriters and their affiliates currently own, and any of the underwriters and their affiliates may own in the future, equity or equity-like securities of us, our affiliates or the selling stockholders.